ZahraKhatibi/JSON-library/README.md

 ## Error Handling

 The script provides error handling for various JSON-related issues, such as invalid syntax, unexpected characters, and mismatched brackets.
 If an error is detected, the script will exit and display an error message.

+# Interactive JSON Explorer with Curses

+This Python script uses the curses library to create an interactive JSON explorer.
+It allows you to navigate and explore JSON data in a terminal-based environment, with features such as formatting, inline editing, and collapsing nested JSON blocks.

+## Features

+- JSON Formatting
+- Interactive Navigation
+- Collapsing Nested Blocks
+- Inline Editing

+**Use arrow keys to navigate:**

+- Up: Move up
+- Down: Move down
+- Right: Expand
+- Left: Collapse

+**Other controls:**

+- F: Fold (collapse all)
+- U: Unfold (expand all)
+- Q: Quit